Bharatiyam International School

 Bhartiyam International school is a co-educational and senior secondary school, located in the locality at Rudrapur (near Nainital), India.
 BIS came into existence on 9 July 2012 under the founder chairmanship of Mr. Bharat Goel.
 At present the school imparts education up to class X on the C.B.S.E. pattern, English Medium co-education School affiliated to C.B.S.E. up to (10+2) with Science, Commerce & Humanities stream.
-It also offers integrated program for competitive entrance exam preparation from the expert teachers at school.
-Bhartiyam International School, has given good results regularly at different National and International Levels.

-In 2021, Bhartiyam started its junior Wing Bhartiyam's Kids Planet in Model Colony, Rudrapur.
-The society took over a Pre-school in Rudrapur to expand its junior school footprint in the heart of the city.
-The junior school runs with Cmbridge Early Years curiculum and is one the best Early Childhood Care and Education centre in the State.
+It also offers coaching services in tie up with aakash educational services limited.